Cloudlynx/docs/gettingstarted.rst

     $ sudo apt-get install openstack-clients

+.. sidebar:: **Note:**

-**Note:** If the client package cannot be found on your Linux distribution, you may have to update your repository or install an additional one, please refer to: https://openstack.redhat.com/Quickstart (step 1) for RHEL-based Linux distributions.
+   If the client package cannot be found on your Linux distribution, you may have to update your repository or install an additional one, please refer to: https://openstack.redhat.com/Quickstart (step 1) for RHEL-based Linux distributions.

 By executing the command above, the following clients are installed: